We are blossoming! Please visit our new website at tftcgardens.org

 This project will fund the building of gardens designed around trauma recovery initiatives for at-risk youth.
 The focus is to provide safe spaces for recovery, ways of connecting with others and for vocational training.
 These gardens will include sensory zones, plantings for education and reconnecting with nature--including where food comes from; outdoor classrooms, active art areas, pacing pathways and poetry reading/ yoga spaces, The first gardens will be implemented in two Juvenile Justice settings.
 The goal is that these multipurpose outdoor spaces will be built in youth centers all across North Carolina.

-The project is being spearheaded by Dr. Natasha Donnelly PhD, RN, Sociologist and Suicide Prevention specialist who currently works for Juvenile Justice NC and Ms. Anne Spafford, MLA, Professor of Landscape Horticulture at NC State, author and design consultant.
+The project is being spearheaded by Dr. Natasha Donnelly PhD, RN, Sociologist and Suicide Prevention specialist who currently works for Juvenile Justice NC and supported by Ms. Anne Spafford, MLA, Professor of Landscape Horticulture at NC State, author and design consultant.
 Natasha researched and developed the concept over a 5 year period with the input of multidisciplinary teams who specialize in trauma recovery support.
 In Oct.
-2017 Anne and her talented students from NC State University collaborated to design these spaces and make the vision a possible reality even more spectacular than ever imagined possible.
+2017 Anne and her talented students from NC State University collaborated with Juvenile Justice Students to add to the designs for these spaces and make the vision a possible reality even more spectacular than ever imagined possible.